 - Adhere to all guidelines, standards and deadlines related to paperwork and communications, etc.

-- Submit the group roster, choreography, audition video and other necessary information to gain membership with the Fire Conclave.
+- Submit the group roster, choreography, audition video and other necessary information to the Fire Conclave Council.

 - Understand and communicate the importance of necessary rules each Fire Conclave members must adhere to.

-- Attend the Mandatory Shin Dig and Saturdays Great Circle Access Pass (GCAP) Pick-Up.
+- Attend the Mandatory pre-playa Conference calls/summits, on-playa meeting (Shin Dig) and Saturdays Great Circle Access Pass (GCAP) Pick-Up.

 This brief overview is designed to give you enough information to make an informed decision about whether you wish to become a Shin.
 If you’d like to be a Shin and would like to know more about the expected duties and responsibilities, please see our So You Wanna Be A Shin (PDF).